fg-research/website/blog/product/posts/cfc-tsf-equity-forecasting.rst

     <i>PUTCALL</i> index, which we had to exclude as its historical time series is not publicly available.
-    Note also that, as discussed in <a href="#references">[2]</a>, we exclude the (short-term) term structure of the VIX index (VIX9D, VIX3M, VIX6M) as the different tenor points are highly correlated with each other and with the VIX index, resulting in high multi-collinearity and low predictive power.
+    Note also that, as discussed in <a href="#references">[2]</a>, we exclude the (short-term) term structure of the VIX index (VIX9D, VIX3M, VIX6M) as the different tenor points are highly correlated with each other and with the VIX index, resulting in high multicollinearity and low predictive power.
     </p>

 We will use a context length of 30 days, meaning that the model will use as input the 30-day returns